EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge: EMERGE

 \textbf{Wikipedia and Wikidata dumps.} We begin by downloading the historical revision logs from the Wikipedia and Wikidata dumps available at \url{https://dumps.wikimedia.org/}.
 These logs provide complete access to the revision history of Wikipedia and Wikidata, enabling fine-grained tracking of temporal changes.
-Using this level of granularity, we are able to construct \datasetname~using any number of arbitrarily defined KG snapshots and delta windows, with temporal precision down to the second.
-This capability sets~\datasetname~apart from existing datasets designed to evaluate model performance on evolving KG knowledge \citep{boschee2015icews, dasgupta2018hyte, lacroix2020tensor}, which are typically derived from a single KG snapshot and rely only on temporal attributes associated with edges.~While such datasets are valuable for predicting the emergence of new facts over time, they do not allow the evaluation of how structural changes in the KG (\ie across different snapshots) affect model performance.
-Moreover, because we have access to the full revision history of Wikipedia entities, we can evaluate models on all the newly introduced textual content within any chosen temporal delta.
-This allows us to assess, for instance, how varying the size of delta windows influences model performance.~It also contrasts with related datasets using Wikipedia \citep{lewis2020retrieval, jang2022temporalwiki, onoe2023can, zhao2024set}, which are based on only one or a small number of manually downloaded Wikipedia snapshots, thereby limiting temporal flexibility.
+Using this level of granularity, we are able to construct \datasetname~using \textit{any number of arbitrarily defined KG snapshots and delta windows, with temporal precision down to the second}.

-\textbf{Snapshot generation.} Given a list of desired snapshot timestamps, we process Wikipedia and Wikidata history revisions to obtain the following components for each timestamp $t$: \begin{enumerate*}[label=(\arabic*)] \item a Wikidata KG snapshot $G_t$ corresponding to~$t$, \item a dictionary of entities present in Wikipedia at $t$, along with their corresponding textual descriptions, and \item a dictionary of relation types present in Wikidata at $t$ with definitions. \end{enumerate*} In line with the Wikidata5M dataset~\citep{wang2021kepler}, we restrict the Wikidata KG to include only entities that are present in Wikipedia.
+\textbf{Snapshot generation.} We construct a dataset from seven snapshots (January~1, 00{:}00~GMT) spanning 2019--2025.
+For each snapshot timestamp $t$, we process Wikipedia and Wikidata revision histories to obtain: \begin{enumerate*}[label=(\arabic*)] \item the Wikidata KG snapshot $G_t$, \item a dictionary of entities present in Wikipedia at $t$, and \item a dictionary of relation types present in Wikidata at $t$. \end{enumerate*} Following Wikidata5M~\citep{wang2021kepler}, we restrict $G_t$ to entities that appear in Wikipedia.

-\textbf{KG deltas generation.} For each snapshot, we generate deltas in weekly increments, spanning up to 5 weeks.
-Each delta represents the difference between two snapshots, denoted as $G_{t+\Delta} - G_t$ where $\Delta$ represents the delta window.
-Each of the resulting deltas involve KG triple operations outlined in \secref{sec:problem-definition}.
-Concretely, \textit{X-Triples} exist in $G_t$ and $G_{t+\Delta}$, \textit{E-Triples} contain new emerging relations in $G_{t+\Delta}$ between entities already existing in $G_t$, and \textit{EE-Triples} and \textit{EE-KG-Triples} consist of emerging relations between entities where subject or object do not exist $G_t$ and is introduced in $G_{t+\Delta}$.
-Finally, to obtain \textit{D-Triples}, besides including the removed edges, we match Wikidata triple qualifiers (see Appendix \ref{sec:appendix:qualifiers}) that explicitly indicate knowledge removal within the delta interval.
-This approach accounts for the fact that most edge removals in Wikidata result from restructuring or curation, rather than from the addition of new knowledge, and are thus irrelevant to \datasetname, which targets newly emerging knowledge.